 Obtaining a Specialised Master’s Degree in Language Sciences requires at least one year of study.
 The course can, however, be spread over a longer period.
 When an assessment is passed, the student receives the corresponding number of credits.
 Credits can be accumulated over 5 years.
 However, the student is not allowed to re-take the assessments of a course for which they have obtained a grade of at least 12/20 in the previous five academic years.

-The programme comprises a set of 60 credits distributed as follows:
+The program comprises a set of 60 credits distributed as follows:

 Compulsory Core Subjects: 15 credits